-While in Vietnam, an absolute must do is take a cooking class and we’re here to tell you about the best Vietnamese cooking class in Hanoi!
-A Vietnamese cooking class is a great way to dive head first into the countries cuisine to help you better understand the flavors, spices and those oh so mouth-watering smells.
+If you ever visit Vietnam, you should not miss out on the opportunity to take a cooking class.
+Luckily, we found the opportunity to pick up some skills in cooking Vietnamese food.
+We’re here to tell you about the best Vietnamese cooking class in Hanoi!
+Vietnamese cooking classes are a great way to dive headfirst into the country’s cuisine to help you better understand the flavors and spices.

 Cooking Classes in Vietnam